European shares dented by U.S. data, euro bounce

 LONDON, May 15 A resurgent euro in the wake of weak U.S. data hit European stocks on Friday, even as bond markets stabilised after a recent rollercoaster sell-off.

-The pan-European FTSEurofirst 300 index closed down 0.5 percent at 1,573.09 points -- with export-focused German stocks among the hardest hit -- after the euro hit a session high against the dollar.
+The pan-European FTSEurofirst 300 index was down 0.7 percent by 1426 GMT - with export-focused German stocks among the hardest hit - after the euro hit a session high against the dollar.
+U.S. consumer sentiment fell more than expected in May, a survey showed.

-U.S. industrial production fell for a fifth straight month in April, while a sharp drop in American consumer sentiment in early May highlighted the struggle facing the U.S. economy to pick up steam after a dismal first quarter.

 Shares in oil-and-gas companies Technip and Statoil were down about 3 percent as oil prices fell below $66 per barrel.

-Dutch sciences company DSM rose over 4 percent on talk of a potential takeover bid, with Germany's Evonik seen as a possible suitor.
+Dutch sciences company DSM rose nearly 4-percent gain on talk of a potential takeover bid, with Germany's Evonik seen as a possible suitor.
 Evonik eased 0.8 percent.

-Among other standouts, Roche rose 1.8 percent after reporting strong results from cancer drug trials.
+Among other standouts, Roche rose more than 2 percent after reporting strong results from cancer drug trials.

 Julius Baer was another gainer, with traders citing speculation the Swiss bank and financial group could be a target for Intesa Sanpaolo as well as the possibility of a smaller than expected U.S. tax fine.